What Is a Criminal Justice Degree in the US?

 Florida International University

-Florida International University’s undergraduate criminal justice program is ranked #38 by Niche, and the graduate program is ranked #32 by U.S. News & World Report for criminology.
+Florida International University’s undergraduate program is ranked #38 by Niche, and the graduate program is ranked #32 by U.S. News & World Report for criminology.
 FIU offers two undergraduate programs, a BS in Crime Science and a BS in Criminal Justice.
-The crime science track combines forensics, analytics, and computer science with the research and application of traditional criminology and criminal justice courses.
+The crime science track combines forensics, analytics, and computer science with the research and application of traditional courses in this disciplie.

 • Criminological Theory